British Army during the Victorian Era: Artillery

-In the first decades after Waterloo, British artillery saw little development due to institutional neglect.
-At the time of the Crimean War in 1854, the British army was still equipped with essentially the same smoothbore muzzle-loading cannons that had been used at Waterloo.
-After 1815, the army and its artillery units were greatly reduced in size, and only minor changes were made to field equipment.
-The 12-pounder and long 6-pounder guns were decommissioned as field artillery and replaced by longer 12- and 24-pounder howitzers.
-British mounted artillery units usually operated with a mixture of light 6-pounder guns and 12-pounder howitzers, while field batteries were usually equipped with 9-pounder guns and 24-pounder howitzers.

-During the first half of Queen Victoria's reign, British field artillery continued to rely on heavy, smooth-bore muzzle-loaders.
-The light 6-pounder cannon was the most important field gun of the period.
-It fired solid shot with a range of up to 1,100 metres, used a 14-pound powder charge and achieved muzzle velocities of 457 to 518 metres per second.
-The 9-pounder cannon, which was used in field batteries, had a slightly greater range of 1,300 metres with a 3-pound charge.
-Heavier guns such as the 18-, 24- and 32-pounders, which were in continuous use from the early 18th century until 1860, were reserved for siege operations but were also occasionally used in the field.
-The British artillery also used a range of brass and iron howitzers and mortars of various calibres and ranges.
-Brass mortars had a calibre of 11.4 to 25.4 cm, while iron mortars reached a calibre of up to 33 cm and had a range of up to 2,469 metres.
+Until the middle of the century, institutional neglect meant that there was little development in artillery.
+By 1854, the army was essentially still equipped with the same muzzle-loading guns that had been used at Waterloo.
+Mounted artillery units usually had a mix of light 6-pounder cannons and 12-pounder howitzers, whilst field batteries mostly consisted of 9-pounder cannons and 24-pounder howitzers.
+The light 6-pounder cannon was the most important field gun of the time.
+It fired cannonballs with a range of up to 1,100 metres, used a powder charge of 14 pounds and achieved muzzle velocities of 457 to 518 metres per second.
+The 9-pounder cannon, with a 3-pound charge, had a slightly greater range of 1,300 metres.
+Heavier guns such as the 18-, 24- and 32-pounders, which were in continuous service from the early 18th century until 1860, were reserved for siege operations and were rarely used in the field.
+In addition, there were mortars with a calibre of 11 to 33 cm and a maximum range of up to 2,469 metres.